Import and export licences for agricultural products

 5.3.
 Applying for an import or export licence

-In the Electronic import and export licence service, customers may apply for both an electronic licence and a paper licence for use elsewhere in the EU, if the products are to clear customs in another Member State.
-If the Electronic import and export licence service is not available because of technical problems, the AGRIM import and AGREX export licence application forms on paper may be used.
-Paper applications may be scanned and sent by e-mail to tuovi(at)ruokavirasto.fi, or mailed to the Finnish Food Authority, PO Box 100, FI-00027 FINNISH FOOD AUTHORITY, or delivered in person to registry office of the Finnish Food Authority .
+If the products are to clear through customs in another EU Member State, customers may request an extract of the electronic licence by e-mail (tuovi@ruokavirasto.fi) for use elsewhere in the EU.
+If the Siilo service is not available because of technical problems, the AGRIM import and AGREX export licence application forms on paper may be used.
+Paper applications may be scanned and sent by e-mail to tuovi(at)ruokavirasto.fi, or mailed to the Finnish Food Authority, PO Box 100, FI-00027 FINNISH FOOD AUTHORITY, or delivered in person to registry office of the Finnish Food Authority.

 The submission date of the application is the working day on which the authority received the licence application no later than 14.00.
 Applications that arrive at the Finnish Food Authority after 14.00 are considered to have been received on the working day immediately following the day of arrival.
 Similarly, any security associated with a licence application must be lodged so that it is in place with the Finnish Food Authority no later than 14.00 on the day when the application is submitted.